 The visibility of headgear is determined by how thick your cheek protection and forehead protection is.
 If that area is covered in thick padding, you won’t have as much peripheral vision compared to thinner gear.
 If you choose padding that is too thick, you will probably feel like your entire face is covered by the pads.

 The next thing you should consider when looking at headgear is the coverage of the headgear.
 Most headgear will cover 4 areas of your face: your forehead, your cheeks, your chin, the back and the side of your head.
 Each area will have a different level of padding that allows for different levels of protection.

 The coverage of each of these areas will vary depending on your level of padding on each area.
 Some headgear even has coverage for your nose to prevent it from being broken in sparring, but this is overkill.
 The best headgear will provide you good coverage that doesn’t affect your vision too much.

 Remember that being able to see a punch is more important than coverage.
 If you see a punch you can avoid it or even brace for it.
 It is the punches that you don’t see are the ones that cause the must damage.

 Size and Weight

 The size and weight of headgear that you choose can also affect your mobility.
-If you are strictly boxing sparring, you want headgear that is light enough to allow you to slip punches, without greatly affecting your speed and movement.
+If you are strictly boxing sparring, you want headgear that is light enough to allow you to slip punches, without greatly affecting your speed and movement brother printer driver.
 Headgear that is too big and clunky, may actually have the reverse effect and result in you getting hit more because of your slow movement speed.